-- Any specialist support that is needed is provided and staff are fully trained in all elements of care. - Work with families and carers to meet our student's needs - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
+- Children with special educational needs and disabilities (SEND) or health issues.
+The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
+The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bi, or gender questioning (LGBTQ+).
 The academy will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
 Pastoral and safeguarding teams will provide any students affected by LGBTQ+ issues and their families, with support and access to specialist services where needed.
 Safe spaces are provided around school for students to go to it they need them.
 Some staff in school have received training on Mental Health First Aid so these staff can be deployed where needed.
 All teaching staff have received training on mental health issues and are aware that LGBTQ+ students may be more likely to experience mental health issues.
-Issues surrounding sexuality are also covered in the Personal Development Curriculum. - Private fostering

-In addition to the above the academy recognises the additional vulnerability of children in private fostering arrangements.
+Issues surrounding sexuality are also covered in the Personal Development Curriculum - Private fostering In addition to the above the academy recognises the additional vulnerability of children in private fostering arrangements.
 A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
 See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority.
+When such arrangements come to our attention, we will advise the local authority. - 5.5 We also recognise that in addition to the above, other factors can increase a child's vulnerability to abuse, exploitation, or neglect such as:

-- 5.5 We also recognise that in addition to the above, other factors can increase a child's vulnerability to abuse, exploitation, or neglect such as: - In a family circumstance presenting challenges for the child, such as parental substance (drugs and/or alcohol) misuse, adult mental health issues and domestic abuse - Misusing drugs and or alcohol - Being an asylum seeker/refugee - Being from our new communities - Living away from home, including private fostering arrangements, or have returned home to their family from care - Are at risk of homelessness or living in temporary accommodation - Living in chaotic, neglectful, and unsupportive home situations - Vulnerable to discrimination and maltreatment on the grounds of age, gender reassignment, marriage/civil partnership, pregnancy/maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion/belief, gender, sex, or sexual orientation - Being a young carer - Not speaking or not having English as a first language - Being involved in the court system - Children affected by parental offending or with family members in prison
+- In a family circumstance presenting challenges for the child, such as parental substance (drugs and/or alcohol) misuse, adult mental health issues and domestic abuse - Misusing drugs and or alcohol - Being an asylum seeker/refugee - Being from our new communities - Living away from home, including private fostering arrangements, or have returned home to their family from care - Are at risk of homelessness or living in temporary accommodation - Living in chaotic, neglectful, and unsupportive home situations - Vulnerable to discrimination and maltreatment on the grounds of age, gender reassignment, marriage/civil partnership, pregnancy/maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion/belief, gender, sex, or sexual orientation - Being a young carer - Not speaking or not having English as a first language - Being involved in the court system - Children affected by parental offending or with family members in prison

-In our school, we will support our young people who are effected by any of the issues above, by;
+In our school, we will support our young people who are affected by any of the issues above, by;